 ACTIVITIES: A variety of activities such as the March for Life, Stand Up for Life Dinner, workshops, movies, speakers and any event or forum which foster a respect for life, and a desire to defend it.

-MEMBERSHIP: Open to any student who wants to combine the excitement of sport with the rigors of science and technology.
+MEMBERSHIP: Open to any student who wants to combine excitement with the rigors of science and technology.
 We need all types of talent from all types of girls!
-Bring your creativity, varied skills and differences to the team.
+Bring your creativity, varied skills and differences to the club.